-- 1. Core government operations, which form the consolidated revenue fund.
-Under section 10(2) of the Act, the Auditor General is the auditor of all ministries of government, officers of the legislature, and other funds or appropriations that form part of the consolidated revenue fund (CRF). - 2.
-Government entities that are included in the GRE.
-Canadian public sector accounting standards establish criteria for determining whether entities should be included in the GRE.
-Currently, as presented in Appendix A, there are 141 entities in the GRE, not including the trusts, ministries and a few other entities that form the CRF; these entities have over 80 subsidiaries.
-Sections 10(3), 10(4), 10(5) and 10(11) of the Act establish the auditor appointment process for these government entities, each of which prepares its own annual financial statements.
-The audited financial statements of these government entities are consolidated into government's Summary Financial Statements.
+- 1. Core government operations, which form the Consolidated Revenue Fund (CRF): Under section 10(2) of the Act, the Auditor General is the auditor of all ministries of government, officers of the legislature, and other funds or appropriations that form part of the CRF. - 2.
+Government entities that are included in the GRE: Canadian public sector accounting standards establish criteria for determining whether entities should be included in the GRE.
+Currently, as presented in Appendix A, there are 146 entities in the GRE, not including the trusts, ministries and a few other entities that form the CRF.
+These entities also have about 90 subsidiaries.
+Sections 10(3), 10(4), 10(5) and 10(11) of the Act establish the auditor appointment process for these government entities, each of which prepares its own annual audited financial statements.
+The financial statements of these government entities are consolidated into government's Summary Financial Statements.

 Assurance standards require that we develop an appropriate understanding of the GRE to assess potential risks related to our audit of the Summary Financial Statements.
-This understanding is acquired through the:
+We acquire this understanding through:

-- 1. audit of the consolidation of the GRE - 2. audit of the accounts of central government (the ministries in the CRF) - audit of the financial statements of government entities and trust funds - 4. oversight of audits performed by privatesector auditors for the financial statements of government entities and trust funds - 5. audits of economy, efficiency, effectiveness, accountability, and statutory, regulatory and contractual compliance, undertaken under sections 11(8), 12 and 13 of the Act
+- 1. an audit of the consolidation of the GRE - an audit of the accounts of central government (the ministries in the CRF) - an audit of the financial statements of government entities and trust funds - oversight of audits performed by privatesector auditors for the financial statements of government entities and trust funds - 5. audits of economy, efficiency, effectiveness, accountability, and statutory, regulatory and contractual compliance, undertaken under sections 11(8), 12 and 13 of the Act